1. Use safeguards when working remotely.

 - Be mindful when sharing or discussing sensitive university information in virtual meetings.
 Only share such information with the people who need to know it for an authorized use.
 This includes verbal and written information.

-- Dispose of paper containing sensitive information using a cross cut shredder or wait until you return to your campus office.
+- Dispose of the paper documents using a crosscut shredder or keep them locked away until you return to your campus office.

 Visit your IT department's website for campus-specific information on VPN, encryption, remote desktop, and collaboration tools.

 International travel – know before you go

 High-risk foreign counties are often governed by laws that restrict how you conduct university business.
 If you are traveling internationally, be familiar with laws and policies pertaining to technology and take the appropriate precautions to secure your university-provided device if it contains controlled software or sensitive university information or both.

 Visit the Institutional Statement of Export Control Commitment and Support website for more information about your campus office contact, policies, and guidance.

 If you believe an information security incident has occurred, it is important to report it as soon as possible.
 This allows the investigative team to act quickly to determine the level of impact and contain the incident.